Welcome to Linwood Training, Support & Advice

 Linwood School and Tregonwell Academy in partnership

 As a service we provide Universal SEND support to schools (Primary and Secondary) and specific support for individual pupils at SEN Support & EHCP Level.
 We work in a solution-focused way, providing advice and guidance to help pupils achieve their potential.

 SEN Leadership Network – dates for 2021-22 Please book via workforcedevelopment – No charge to attend

 For all School and Academy Leaders of SEND

-These twice termly networks provide an opportunity for SENCos and other senior leaders from mainstream and special schools and colleges with responsibilities for vulnerable learners to meet, share ideas and hear the latest local, regional and national information and statutory requirements.
+These termly networks provide an opportunity for SENCos and other senior leaders from mainstream and special schools and colleges with responsibilities for vulnerable learners to meet, share ideas and hear the latest local, regional and national information and statutory requirements.
 There will be a focus on provision and outcomes for learners with special educational needs, disabilities and other vulnerabilities.